-It’s hard to even imagine that (once upon a time) and sixty-four years ago there was a world absent of the magical place we call Disneyland, but Walt Disney first opened the gates to his kingdom on July 17th, 1955.
+It’s hard to even imagine that (once upon a time) and sixty-five years ago there was a world absent of the magical place we call Disneyland, but Walt Disney first opened the gates to his kingdom on July 17th, 1955.
 In that comparatively short time, this fabulous domain has brought immeasurable enjoyment, wonder, whimsy and a lifetime of memories to millions upon millions of astounded visitors.

 Odd question, but what exactly is Disneyland?
 The definitive way to describe it is with two words… Walt Disney.
 How can a place be defined by a man?
 Well this particular man was the sole visionary who would mold Disneyland into being.
 His ambition alone made it turn from a dream into a reality, and he oversaw every detail of its operation during its first eleven years.
 Walt Disney has been gone for over five decades now, but his spirit is still felt in every corner of Disneyland to this day.